The best Korean barbecue restaurants in Sydney

 In Korean, it’s called gogi-gui, literally ‘meat roast’.
 It's got a long and complex history but these days it means essentially one thing – meat that’s grilled, often at the table by you, and enjoyed with banchan (Korean side dishes, kimchi being the most famous) and booze.
 Most barbecue joints will serve the same set of classics such as an unmarinated selection including pork belly and steak.
 Plus a few marinated pieces, maybe some saucy chicken thighs, pork neck, and, of course, vegetables too.

 Just like South Korean's capital, Sydney is jam-packed with excellent Korean barbecue joints.
-Time Out Sydney's critics, including Seoul-lover and Food & Drink Editor Avril Treasure, have rounded up the best in town.
+Time Out Sydney's local food writers, including Seoul-lover and Food & Drink Editor Avril Treasure, have rounded up the best in town.
 They've got high-quality meat, genuine charcoal under their grills, service good enough to know when you need a waiter or a literal chef at the table, and a decent menu of non-barbecue options too.

 Stay in the loop: sign up for our free Time Out Sydney newsletter for more news, food & drink inspo and activity ideas, straight to your inbox.